Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 Many have read about using lemon or lime zest in a muffin or cake recipe.
 How to?
 Simply grate the colored part of the peel (not the pith) and let air dry on newspaper or parchment-lined cookie sheets for several days until dry.
 Alternatively, you can use a dehydrator.

-A second way to use orange or tangerine peels once they are dried is to turn them into a tea.
-This is often used in Chinese medicine to help with digestive issues, such as distention, bloating, food stagnation, and stomach ache.
+A second way to use orange or tangerine peels once they are dried is to turn them into tea.
+This is often used in Chinese medicine to help with digestive issues, such as distention, bloating, food stagnation, and stomach aches.
 To make chen pi tea: use 3-10g of dried peel in 4 cups water.
 Place in a glass or ceramic pot and let come to a boil, then simmer, covered, for 15-20 minutes.
-Drink this after meals to help with digestion, 1-3 cups a day.
+Drink this after meals to help digestion, 1-3 cups daily.

 A final and much more interesting idea is to make orange peel candy.
-Sure, you can try this recipe using nectarine, tangerine, clementine, lemon, or lime.
+You can try this recipe using nectarine, tangerine, clementine, lemon, or lime.
 Hope you like chocolate:

 Orange Peel Chocolatey Candy Recipe

-Instructions: As peels are bitter, place peels in water and let come to a boil.
+Instructions: As the peels are bitter, place them in water and let them come to a boil.
 Simmer for 15 minutes.
-Discard water and repeat this process 2 more times.
-Now place peels with the 4 cups water and 1 cup coconut sugar.
-Let come to a boil, then simmer, uncovered for 1 hour.
+Discard the water and repeat this process 2 more times.
+Now, place the peels with 4 cups water and 1 cup coconut sugar.
+Let them come to a boil, then simmer, uncovered, for 1 hour.
 Drain and place the pieces in an ice bath to cool, then remove excess water with a paper towel or tea towel.

 Meanwhile, melt the chocolate gently in a double boiler.
 Dip each piece of orange peel into the chocolate (tongs or even tweezers can help with this task if you like), and place on parchment-lined cookie sheets.
 Place in the freezer or fridge to set, 15-30 minutes.
 Store the pieces in a glass container in the fridge.

-Variation #1: for a sugar-reduced recipe, try using 1/4-1/2 cup coconut sugar or honey instead.
-Use a sugar-free chocolate for dipping.
+Variation #1: try using 1/4-1/2 cup coconut sugar or honey instead for a sugar-reduced recipe.
+Use sugar-free chocolate for dipping.

-Variation #2: You can choose to dip just half of each peel, leaving one part uncovered and one part covered in chocolate.
+Variation #2: You can dip just half of each peel, leaving one part uncovered and one covered in chocolate.
 The contrast of the orange (or yellow for lemon) against the brown makes for some nice “eye” candy.
 Do keep this idea to use when Halloween rolls around!

 #9 – Avocado Pits

-Life will definitely not be “the pits” after you start adding avocado pits to your morning smoothie!
-Avocado pits are antimicrobial, anti fungal and anthelmintic.
+Life will not be “the pits” after you add avocado pits to your morning smoothie!
+Avocado pits are antimicrobial, antifungal, and antihelmintic.

-They are high in soluble fiber and are an excellent source of antioxidants, vitamins and minerals.
-They do contain tannin’s and are bitter by themselves, but once blended with greens and fruits, you’ll be reaping the benefits without noticing the taste.
+They are high in soluble fiber and are an excellent source of antioxidants, vitamins, and minerals.
+They do contain tannins and are bitter by themselves, but once blended with greens and fruits, you’ll reap the benefits without noticing the taste.

 5-4-3-2 Peachy Love Recipe